COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 1 - Mast Cells

-• Part of the immune system - they mediate immune, allergic and inflammatory response
+• Part of the immune system - they mediate immune, allergic and inflammatory responses

 • Everywhere in the body, but especially concentrated in areas in direct contact with the outside (skin, respiratory, digestive and urinary tract)